-The market definition is a necessary first step in the market analysis process.
+The market definition (regarding both the product and geographic dimension) is a necessary first step in the market analysis process.
 Before considering the SMP assessment in a co-investment scenario, it is necessary to specify which markets will be looked at in this report.
-Although the report will not focus on market definition (relevant as well as geographic), it should be noted that the NGA Recommendation allows NRAs to consider - depending on the conditions of competition - the definition of subnational geographic markets.
+Although the report will not focus on market definition (relevant as well as geographic), it should be noted that the NGA Recommendation allows NRAs to consider - depending on the conditions of competition - the definition of sub-national geographic markets.
 In situations where such definition is not justified by the competition conditions, the Commission adds that "it could nevertheless be appropriate for NRAs to respond to diverging competitive conditions between different areas within a geographically defined market, for instance due to the presence of several alternative infrastructures or infrastructure-based operators, by imposing differentiated remedies and access products."
-12
+13